After completing this tutorial, you will be able to:

 - Tall trees: (> 7m tall) = 3

-Notice in the list above that we set cells with a value between 0 and 2 meters to
+Notice in the list above that you set cells with a value between 0 and 2 meters to

 NA or no data value.
-This means we are assuming that there are no trees in those locations!
+This means you are assuming that there are no trees in those locations!

-Notice in the matrix below that we use
+Notice in the matrix below that you use

 Inf to represent the largest or

 max value found in the raster.
-So our assignment is as follows:
+So your assignment is as follows:

 - 0 - 2 meters -> NA